Naruil/Yastopwatch/README.md

-Libtimer
+Yastopwatch
 ==================
-Libtimer is a simple C implementation of stopwatch interface, which contains only one header file.
+Yastopwatch is short for Yet Another Stopwatch.
+It is a simple C implementation of stopwatch interface, which contains only one header file.
 It is intended to be used to ease profiling execution time of application components.

 For detailed usage, please refer to example.c.